NixOS/nix/README.md

 See our [Hacking guide](https://nixos.org/manual/nix/unstable/contributing/hacking.html) in our manual for instruction on how to to set up a development environment and build Nix from source.

+## Contributing

+Check the [contributing guide](./CONTRIBUTING.md) if you want to get involved with developing Nix.

 ## Additional Resources

 - [Nix manual](https://nixos.org/nix/manual)